The cult of Elvis is alive and well in the Deep South

 Should I kiss the wall of Elvis Presley’s bedroom?
 This was the burning question as I stood, keys still in hand, in the snug two-bed flat he once shared with his parents at apartment 328 Lauderdale Courts, Memphis.

 They were, nevertheless, the only reminder that I hadn’t actually travelled back to the early 1950s.
-Carefully reconstructed with vintage relics to look exactly as it once did, Elvis’s childhood apartment is available for nightly rental – and judging from the lipstick smears, it’s a popular pitstop.
+Carefully reconstructed with vintage relics to look exactly as it once did, Elvis’s childhood apartment is available for nightly rental – and judging from the number of smeared kisses, it’s a popular pitstop.

 Elvis fan and writer Robyn at The Arcade, the oldest restaurant in Memphis